popadron/popadron/README.md

 Hello Hellooo :v

 - 👋 Hi, I’m Patricia, you can call me Patri :3
-- 🎓 On my way to get my Multiplatform App Dev title
+- 🎓 Multiplatform App Developer
 - 👀 I’m interested in Game dev and languages 😍
 - 📫 How to reach me ...
 Discord: @seytten